 ...the wisdom to know the difference...

-In denial, you were not able to either accept, unwilling to change or failed to understand the fact that your drinking or drugging was the cause of your life falling apart before your eyes.
+In denial, you were not able to see, unwilling to change or failed to comprehend how your drinking or drugging caused the turmoil in your life.

-Residing in a sober home helps you to learn to accept yourself and all of your faults, imperfections, perfections, the positive qualities and negative characteristics that sum up your person.
+Residing in a sober home helps you to learn to accept yourself, your faults, imperfections, perfections, the positive qualities and negative characteristics that sum up your character.

 Once you become more comfortable with who you are and set a plan for who you want to become you’ll have the care and support of the recovery community residing in the sober living home.

 It is up to you to use this advice and support wisely.
 You are capable to change those characteristics which don’t point toward a good moral compass.

 In your new healthy relationships, you’ll learn to recognize the difference between what you can and what you cannot control or change.

 Instead of running headstrong into a situation beyond your control, you’ll have an understanding (wisdom) to know its okay to have the courage to accept life on life’s terms.
 You’ll know in your heart that the relationships and connections you’ve forged in recovery are more powerful than you ever were standing alone with your addiction.

 If you or someone you know is struggling with addiction and is interested in sober living in Connecticut, or recovery coaching in New York City and Connecticut -